eliasnogueira/restassured-workshop-3h/docs/rest-assured-basics/lab3.md

 ## 1. Create the package to add the restrictions tests

-1. Create an additional package called `simulation` in `se.jfokus.workshop` in the `src/test/java` folder
+1. Create an additional package called `simulation` in `com.workshop` package at the `src/test/java` folder

 ## 2. Retrieve all records from the Simulation API

 ### :material-play-box-multiple-outline: Steps

-1. Create a Java class named `SimulationsTest` in `se.jfokus.workshop.simulation` in the `src/test/java` folder
+1. Create a Java class named `SimulationsTest` in `com.workshop.simulation` in the `src/test/java` folder
 2. Make `SimulationsTest` extends `BaseApiConfiguration`
 3. Create a test method named `shouldRetrieveAllSimulations()`
 4. Add the following to the test: